MarcinKilarski/Website-Audit/seo.md

 Overview

 A thin content is defined as [content that provides little or no value to a user](https://support.google.com/webmasters/answer/9044175?hl=en&visit_id=636848308325711356-1735640772&rd=2#thin-content) and is exemplified by pages with a lower number of words.
 These pages reduce the overall quality of your site, making it less attractive to users and search engines.
-If you answer a user’s questions with ‘thin’ information, search engines will not think that you are proficient at this topic and will not rank your site at the top of the search results.
+If you answer a user's questions with ‘thin' information, search engines will not think that you are proficient at this topic and will not rank your site at the top of the search results.

 On the other hand, when your content is in-depth, it is much more valuable to searchers, as it does not only answer one question that they have, but potentially many more.
 This may make them more interested in your brand and what you have to offer, as your information is helpful to them.

 In addition, more words on the page will help your content rank for more keywords, bringing additional users to your site.
-However, don’t sacrifice the quality of your content by adding a meaningless text just to increase the number of words.
+However, don't sacrifice the quality of your content by adding a meaningless text just to increase the number of words.
 This reduces the quality of your pages, making searchers leave your site.

 Generally, pages with anything under 500 words, are at risk of being seen as with thin content.
 These pages may damage your ranking, as they decrease the overall value of your site.